Kristen Marhaver: Career

 Marhaver is a coral biologist researching how corals live and reproduce.
+Her work has been funded five times by the NSF, the Paul G. Allen Family Foundation, National Geographic and WINGS WorldQuest.

-Marhaver has done two TED talks (2015 and 2017) on corals and coral reef restoration.
-As of October 2019 Marhaver has a Google scholar h-index of 10.
+Marhaver is passionate about science communication and has done two TED talks (2015 and 2017) on corals and coral reef restoration.
+Her work has been by NPR, BBC, The Atlantic and Popular Science.
+As of October 2019, Marhaver has a Google scholar h-index of 10.